Thailand Passport Photo Maker

 - No dummies/pacifiers, and keep the mouth closed.

 Upload the clearest shot you can capture and let the tool handle the cropping — far easier than trying to size a wriggling toddler's photo manually.
+Full positioning and lighting technique for newborns and toddlers is covered in our baby passport photo at home guide, and the two checks that fail most often on child photos are explained in the eyes requirements and shadow rules.

 Renewing or Replacing a Thai Passport